denniszelada/ObjectOrientedDesign/four_design_principles.md

   2. Expose certain data and functions of that object that can be access by other objects.
   3. Restrict access to data and objects to be access only between that object.

+#Decomposition
+> Is taking a whole thing and dividing it up into different parts.
+> Or, on the flip side, taking a bunch of separate parts with different
+> functionalities and combining them together to form a whole.

+# Generalization
+> Reduce the amount of redundancy when resolving problems.

+This can be archived by inheritance of classes, adding common attributes and behaviours on the parent class.